misakey/frontend/src/packages/react/src/auth/README.md

 - Same arguments than for [onSignIn](#onsignin)
 - `fullScreen` (boolean): put the « auth needed » screen in a dialog or full screen
 - `canCancelRedirect` (boolean): if the « auth needed » screen can be closed or not
-- `loginHints` (object): object that will be transformed in JSON stringified to be passed as `loginHint`
+- `displayHints` (object): object that will be transformed in JSON stringified to be passed as `displayHints`

 ### onSignOut